xrettle/WFGY/TensionUniverse/BlackHole/Q009_odd_perfect_numbers.md

 These problems directly reuse components of Q009.

 * Q020 (BH_MATH_MULT_FUNC_STRUCT_L3_020 · structure of multiplicative functions)
-  Reason: reuses `DivisorProfileDescriptor` to study more general multiplicative functions and their divisor-like behavior.
+  Reason: reuses `DivisorProfileDescriptor` to study more general multiplicative functions and their divisor like behavior.

 * Q021 (BH_MATH_EXTREME_DIVISOR_L3_021 · extreme values of divisor sums)
   Reason: reuses `OddPerfectTensionFunctional` as a special case of extreme divisor sum consistency tension.